-This program funds 50% of position 712514 Office Assistant Senior (NR), which is responsible for coordinating responses, tracking, communication, hearing scheduling and bill processing for unemployment claims countywide.
+This program funds 50% of a position responsible for coordinating responses, tracking, communication, hearing scheduling and bill processing for unemployment claims countywide.

-Performance Measures Measure Type Performance Measure FY24 Actual FY25 Budgeted FY25 Estimate FY26 Target Output Number of employee claims for unemployment 252 400 300 400 Outcome Percentage of unemployment claim appeals found in the County's favor 71% 50% 50% 50% Output Number of unemployment appeals 7 15 10 15
+Performa Performance Measures Measure Type Performance Measure FY24 Actual FY25 Budgeted FY25 Estimate FY26 Target Output Number of employee claims for unemployment 252 400 300 400 Outcome Percentage of unemployment claim appeals found in the County's favor 71% 50% 50% 50% Output Number of unemployment appeals 7 15 10 15

-Outputs and Outcomes: Number of claims fluctuates annually depending on budget and layoff impacts.
+Number of claims fluctuates annually depending on budget and layoff impacts.
 Appeals are filed when the county or claimant disagrees with the benefit eligibility decision by the State; claims in the County's favor means a lower expense and lower risk to the County.